 For us, feminism is about recognizing that there are real, pervasive differences in degree of access and power according to one’s gender.
 As we take an active approach to feminism, we look for ways to tangibly reduce that access and power imbalance.
-To be clear, we believe that feminism must be actionable and intersectional to be viable.
+We strongly believe that feminism must be both actionable and intersectional to be viable.
 So, in addition to recognizing gendered power differences, we also recognize that factors such as race, class and ability significantly add to systemic discrimination.
 We believe inequality, compounded through these additional intersections, expresses itself in all parts of people’s lives, in a manner of ways, large and small.
-We maintain a fundamentally inclusive view of feminism, believing anyone can be a feminist.
-Our feminism is grounded in a belief of genuine equality regardless of background, with basic dignities for every one of us.
+Our view of feminism is fundamentally inclusive: we believe anyone can be a feminist.
+Our feminism is grounded in a belief of genuine equality regardless of background, with basic dignities as a right for every one of us.

-From this understanding, we consider anti-racism requires active engagement and a conscious centering of Black and Brown voices–of all voices in the community–but especially the historically and currently marginalized.
-To be anti-racist means truly listening to those heard too little, it means normalizing equity, and actively resisting racist ideas or actions.
+From this understanding, we consider requirements of anti-racism to include active engagement and a conscious centering of Black and Brown voices–of all voices in the community–but especially the historically and currently marginalized.
+To be anti-racist means truly listening to those heard too little, means normalizing equity, and actively resisting racist ideas or actions.
 Being anti-racist includes finding ways to leverage any privileges or access we can assemble to the benefit of the marginalized and less privileged.
 To once again quote Kendi: “The only way to undo racism is to consistently identify and describe it – and then dismantle it.”

 Focusing on community solidarity and human dignity

 Any neighborhood is made up of individual people, each with their own stories and lived experiences.
 Regardless of race, origin, gender, orientation, creed–or whether a person has papers–we believe that all people belong and deserve basic rights, starting with respect.
 We seek to acknowledge and honor those individual experiences by centering human dignity, by finding ways to improve individual lives and build community solidarity.
+Our emphasis on human dignity means a commitment to ethically telling the stories of those whom we support.
 Through existing and future projects, we seek to strengthen the character of the community as a proactive response to the increased anonymization of city neighborhoods.
-Our current focus is on Amsterdam.
+Our geographic focus is currently Amsterdam.

 Bringing opportunities to women of color and other marginalized groups